Roboflow MCP Server + Skills

 One server.
 Every agent.

 One hosted MCP server.
-One API key.
 Drop it into the agent of your choice.

 Can't run the installer?
 Install manually